sshaaf/sshaaf.github.io/content/post/my-first-6-hours-with-rust.md

 To sum up: in Java, when you pass an object, you're passing a reference.
 Multiple parts of your code can hold references to the same object.
 In Rust, things are different.
 Each value in Rust has an owner.
 There can only be one owner at a time.
 When the owner goes out of scope, the value will be dropped (memory is freed).

-> This is an interesting concept, I can see how this makes sense.Something I probably have to learn when I implement a complex project.
+> This is an interesting concept, I can see how this makes sense.Something I probably have to learn and experiment with in a broader project.

 ## References and borrowing